When a culture becomes inured to terror.

 A man walks into a gay bar in Orlando and murders 49 people with a legally-purchased assault rifle.

 In the days that follow each instance of it, we respondin our own particular portrayals of grief – each role sickeningly familiar:

 The NRA, sniffing blood in the air, responds with their standard position of moral cowardice and reptilian self-interest.

 That we’ve become so accustomed to this, however, the slaughter of our neighbors, and that our systems of government have been either unable or unwilling to muster any substantive action against it… that, I propose, requires its own term.

 I call it “horrorism.”

 When I was in college, I had this really wonderful Gothic Lit professor.
-He was born for the role.
-As if by mandate of the irony muse, he was lean and hollow-cheeked… gaunt… a morbid yet ultimately benevolent weirdo who looked effortlessly like Edgar Allan Poe.
-He lectured to the middle-distance, never once meeting his students eyes, in a dreamy, faraway croak.
+He was born for the role – lean and hollow-cheeked… gaunt… a morbid yet ultimately benevolent weirdo who looked effortlessly like Edgar Allan Poe.
+He lectured to the middle-distance, never once meeting his students eyes, and spoke in a dreamy, faraway croak.
 His office was a book-strewn crypt, bathed in amber light, in the basement of my campus’ oldest and most thoroughly begargoyled building.

 Oh, and his surname was the Italian word for dark.

 I was probably 19 when I took his class.
-Which, I’m sorry to say, was a while ago.
-And while most of his lectures have faded over time… one lesson sticks with me: the difference between Terror and Horror.
+Which, I’m sorry to say, was quite a while ago.
+And while most of his lectures have faded over time… one lesson sticks with me: the difference between terror and horror.

 Now to you or me, terror and horror are pretty interchangeable.
 Were there some distinction to be drawn, it’d surely be a tedious and pedantic one.
 We can swap those terms in conversation without any major derailment of understanding.
 For example: as a borderline arachnophobe, it doesn’t really matter what I call the feeling I have about, say, a spider crawling up my leg – the outcome remains the same: I will rip off my clothes and set the couch on fire.